 Tuition is waived for credit courses during the fall and spring semesters by the state of NC.
-The college and class fees are waived by Durham Tech for the 2012-2013 academic year and for Summer Term 2012.
+The college and class fees are waived by Durham Tech for the 2013-2014 academic year.
 Textbook costs are the responsibility of the student.

 Read the CCP Operating Procedures